- Becoming sexually active and with whom is a big decision.

 - Visit The Emergency Contraception website

 What if I’m not sure whether I’m gay, straight, bisexual, or transgender?

-You may also be trying to figure out your gender identity (whether you identify as a female or male) and your sexual orientation (who you are attracted to).
+You may also be trying to figure out your gender identity (whether you identify as a woman, man, both, neither or something else) and your sexual orientation (who you are attracted to).
 If you feel like you want to talk to someone or you need more support, your health care provider can help you find a counselor or support group for gay, lesbian, bisexual, and transgender teens.
 If you don’t feel comfortable talking to your health care provider, you can speak with someone and get advice on where you can find a counselor or support group.

 For more information, you can call the Gay, Lesbian, Bisexual, and Transgender National Hotline at: 1-888-843-4564.
 Services are confidential.